department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 ##### Move in.

-After closing, you’re ready to move in to your new home.
+After closing, you’re ready to move into your new home.
 Congratulations!

 </li>
 </ol>